core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 The Internet Group Management Protocol Version 3 (IGMPv3) protocol {{RFC3376}} is the standard IPv4 method to signal subscriptions to multicast group.
 This SHOULD be used by members of a CoAP group to subscribe to its multicast IPv4 address on IPv4 networks unless another method is defined for the network interface/technology used.

-The guidelines from {{RFC6636}} on the tuning of MLD for mobile and wireless networks may be useful when implementing MLD in constrained networks.
+The guidelines from {{RFC6636}} on the tuning of MLDv2 and IGMPv3 for mobile and wireless networks may be useful when implementing MLDv2 and IGMPv3 in constrained networks.

 ### RPL ### {#sec-rpl}
 <!-- see Section 4.3 of {{RFC7390}} for original content -->